Every property manager needs a great property management system to back them up.

 Sure, you can do all of this yourself.

-But all that time you spend doing menial tasks for things like accounting, collecting rent, communicating with tenants through various channels back-and-forth, etc., is taking time away from more important things.
+But all that time you spend doing menial tasks for things like accounting, rent collection, and tenant communication using various channels back-and-forth is taking time away from more important things.

-Exactly how does property management software do that?
+Exactly how does property management software help you?

-If you have (or are still) managing properties and rent payments in something like Microsoft Excel, you know the pain of basic bookkeeping.
+If you have (or are still) managing properties and rent payments using something like Microsoft Excel, you know the pain of basic bookkeeping.